m-e-w/d42-sql/README.md

     - [Software License Management](#software-license-management)

 # Changelog
+## Patch 0.01 | 2021-08-19
+m-e-w: Updated SLM - Software In Use to return blank for calculated EOL/EOS bools if there is no EOL/EOS version associated with the package.

 # SQL Queries
 ## Power and Environmental Monitoring
 - [PEM - Time Series Data](./PEM/PEM_TimeSeries.sql)